 Hinduism does not have an individual founder.
-Its origins can be traced to around 1500 B.C. in what is now known as India.
-It originally was a polytheistic and ritualistic religion with various rituals performed by the head of particular families or tribes.
-As time passed, the rituals became increasingly more complex and there became the need for a priestly class to perform these rituals.
-During this time, the Vedas were written to instruct priests how to perform these rituals.
+Scholars typically trace its origins to around 1500 B.C. in what is now known as India.
+It began as a polytheistic and ritualistic family of religions with various sacred rites performed by the heads of particular households or tribes.
+As time passed, the rituals became increasingly more complicated, and the need arose for a specialized priestly class to learn and administer them.
+During this period, the Vedas were developed (and later written down) to instruct priests how to perform these rituals.

 As a result of this ritualistic emphasis, the priests became the means by which the Hindus could appease the gods.
-Therefore, the priests became extremely powerful.
-Around 600 B.C., the people revolted from the control of the priests.
-The form of Hinduism that emerged focused on internal meditation as opposed to external rituals.
+As such, the priests became incredibly powerful in Hindu societies.
+Around 600 B.C., the people pushed back against the control of the priests.
+The form of Hinduism that emerged focused on private meditation as opposed to external rituals.

-Around 800 to 300 B.C. the Upinashads were written.
-The Upanishads are basically the Hindu equivalent of the New Testament.
-The Upanishads expound on the idea that behind the many gods stands one reality known as Brahman.
-Brahman is an impersonal force that is the basis of all reality.
-The highest form of Brahman is nirguna which is “without attributes or qualities.”
+Around 800 to 300 B.C. the Upanishads were written.
+The Upanishads might be very loosely considered Hinduism's equivalent of the New Testament.
+The Upanishads expound on the idea that behind the many gods stands one ultimate reality known as Brahman.
+Brahman is an impersonal essence that is the basis of all existence.
+Hindu thinkers of the time began to understand Brahman as "nirguna," which means “without attributes or qualities.”

-After the Upanishads were written, the Hindu conception of God continued to develop in the form of God actually being personal.
-Nirguna Brahman essentially became saguna Brahman, or Brahman “with attributes.”
-This personified form of Brahman is also known as Ishvara.
+After the writing of the Upanishads, the Hindu conception of Brahman continued to develop.
+Writers increasingly presented Brahman as something more like a personal god.
+Nirguna Brahman became Saguna Brahman, or Brahman “with attributes.”
+This personified form of Brahman is also called Ishvara.

 Ishvara became personified through ten incarnations of Vishnu known as avatars.
-These avatars include forms of animals (fish, tortoise, and boar) or persons (i.e. Rama, Krishna, Buddha).
-Epics such as the Ramayana and the Mahabharata, which includes the Bhagavad-Gita, tell about the stories of these avatars.
-In addition to the Trimurti and ten main avatars of Vishnu, there are approximately 330 million other gods in Hinduism.
+These avatars include forms of animals (fish, tortoise, and boar, etc.) or persons (i.e. Rama, Krishna, Buddha).
+Epics such as the Ramayana and the Mahabharata, which includes the Bhagavad-Gita, tell stories about these avatars.
+In addition to the Trimurti and ten primary avatars of Vishnu, there are approximately 330 million other gods in Hinduism.

 Types of Hindus

 Others may be described as intellectual Hindus.
-These individuals often take seriously the textual history of Hinduism and are well versed in various texts of Hinduism such as the Vedas or Upanishads.
-Oftentimes these individuals are knowledgeable in Hindu philosophical schools in their practice of Hinduism.
+These individuals often take the textual history of Hinduism seriously and are well versed in the various scriptures of Hinduism such as the Vedas or Upanishads.
+Often such individuals are also knowledgeable in Hindu philosophical schools of thought and practice.

-Another group of Hindus could be described as folk Hindus.
-These individuals practice the rituals, traditions, and customs or Hinduism.
+There are also those commonly referred to as folk Hindus.
+Such men and women practice the rituals, traditions, and customs of Hinduism with emphasis on local and household deities.
 They frequently offer sacrifices to the gods and observe various festivals.
-Sometimes these folk Hindus practice astrology, sacrifices to the gods, magic and ancestor worship, and idol worship among other practices.
+Sometimes these folk Hindus practice astrology, magic and ancestor worship, venerate idols and make offerings to appease spirits, among other practices.

-Due to the diversity of Hindus, it is extremely important that you do not assume that a Hindu actually believes or practices exactly what you read in a textbook or have seen other Hindus practice.
+Due to the diversity within Hinduism, one cannot assume that a Hindu believes or practices exactly what you read in a textbook or have seen other Hindus practice.
 Each Hindu is unique in his or her own right.
-Even the three categories listed above of professional, intellectual, and folk Hindus, are not exhaustive, nor completely descriptive of Hindu people.
-Rather, they are generalizations to help you understand the diversity of Hindu practitioners.
+Even the three categories listed above of professional, intellectual, and folk Hindus are not exhaustive, nor entirely descriptive of all Hindu people.
+Rather, they are generalizations to help you understand the diversity among Hindu practitioners.

 The Hindu Scriptures

-The Earliest Hindu Scriptures are the Vedas which were written around 1500 B.C.
+The Earliest Hindu Scriptures are the Vedas which probably began developing around 1500 B.C.
 Veda means knowledge.
 There are four Vedas: the Rig Veda, the Sama Veda, the Yajur Veda, and the Atharva Veda.
-Each Veda is then divided into four parts: Mantras (the basic verses or hymns sung during the rituals), Brahmanas (explanations of the verses), Aran-yakas (reflections on the meaning of the verses), and the Upanishads (mystical interpretations of the verses).2 This is also known as shruti, or “that which is heard.”
+Each Veda divides into four parts: Mantras (the verses or hymns sung during the rituals), Brahmanas (explanations of the verses), Aran-yakas (reflections on the meaning of the verses), and the Upanishads (mystical interpretations of the verses).2 This is also known as Shruti, or “that which is heard.”
 Shruti literature is the Hindu equivalent to revealed Scripture.3

-In addition to primary writings, there are secondary writings known as smriti, or “remembered.”
-Among the smriti writings include the Ramayana (“Rama’s way”) and Mahabharata (“the great story”) epics.
+In addition to these primary writings, there are secondary writings known as Smriti, or “remembered.”
+The Smriti writings include the Ramayana (“Rama’s way”) and Mahabharata (“the great story”) epics.
 Within the Mahabharata is the Bhagavad Gita, which is the most popular of all Hindu Scriptures with the main character Krishna.
-While the smriti scriptures are not as authoritative as the shruti scriptures, through their popularity they have exerted a much stronger influence on the culture of India.
+While the Smriti scriptures are technically not as authoritative as the Shruti scriptures, they have exerted a much stronger influence on the culture of India through their popularity.

-- 1. Much of the material for this article came from Dean Halverson's excellent and concise summary.
+- 1. These figures and much of the other material for this article came from Dean Halverson's excellent and concise summary.
 See: Halverson, Dean C. "Hinduism" in The Compact Guide to World Religions.
 87-102.
 Minneapolis: Bethany House, 1996.
 I highly recommend purchasing a copy of his book.